Trade Wars and How They Affect You

 How It Affects You

-A trade war would raise prices for imported products right away.
-Costs would rise by the same amount as the imposed tariff.
-It would give a competitive advantage to domestic producers of that product.
+The tariffs give a competitive advantage to domestic producers of that product.
 Their prices would be lower by comparison.
 As a result, they would receive more orders from local customers.
-As their businesses grew, they would add jobs.
+As their businesses grow, they would add jobs.